What is Transforming Care?

-Our focus is on giving people choice and control over what they do.
+Our focus is on giving people choices and control over what they do.
 But for some of the people we support, this is the first time in their lives that they have been given this kind of freedom.

-Dimensions has the expertise and experience to support even those people with the most complex behaviours to move into the community, improve their quality of life, achieve positive outcomes and reduce the cost of care to local authorities.
+Dimensions have the expertise and experience to support even those people with the most complex behaviours to move into the community, improve their quality of life, achieve positive outcomes and reduce the cost of care to local authorities.

 For decades, some people with learning disabilities have lived in secure hospital settings, kept away from their families and any kind of normal life.

-Long stay hospitals have mostly closed, but Assessment and Treatment Units – designed for short, emergency stays only, still house nearly 3,000 people in this country.
-The focus is on protection, not long term behaviour change or having a good quality of life.
+Long-stay hospitals have mostly closed, but Assessment and Treatment Units – designed for short, emergency stays only, still house nearly 3,000 people in this country.
+The focus is on protection, not long-term behaviour change or having a good quality of life.

 Our experience shows that living in a community setting is both preferable to, and much cheaper than, having people live in an Assessment and Treatment Unit, and that support needs can be reduced dramatically when the right support is given.